trigger-corp/Forge-Documentation/source/modules/native/the_basics.rst

         "version": "1.0"
     }

-All of its fields are required, a template manifest.json will be generated for you when you create your plugin in the toolkit.
+All of its fields are required - a template manifest.json will be generated for you when you create your plugin in the toolkit.

 Testing your plugin
 -------------------